gvwilson/thirdbit/src/fiction/bear/index.md

 "Good night," she repeated,
 turning and leaving him on the balcony with all the moment's might-have-beens.

-*Meanwhile,
+<p class="centered">* * *</p>

+Meanwhile,
 on the other side of the garrison house, a hairy hand unlatched a window.
-Its owner waited a moment to see if anyone had noticed, but only heard the usual sounds of servants finishing late-night chores, soldiers gossipping as they stood watch, and a cat meowing to be let in.*
+Its owner waited a moment to see if anyone had noticed, but only heard the usual sounds of servants finishing late-night chores, soldiers gossipping as they stood watch, and a cat meowing to be let in.

-*Climbing onto the roof took only a moment.
+Climbing onto the roof took only a moment.
-A long leap ending in a practiced reach and flip, and the troll was across the street and away.*
+A long leap ending in a practiced reach and flip, and the troll was across the street and away.

-*A few minutes later,
+A few minutes later,
 a piebald horse was awakened by a gentle hand stroking her flank.
 "Sh, sh," whispered a voice.
 "Oh, look what they've done to you."
-Enraged and embarrassed after the scene in the market, her owner had laid into her flanks with his willow switch, leaving a double dozen angry welts.*
+Enraged and embarrassed after the scene in the market, her owner had laid into her flanks with his willow switch, leaving a double dozen angry welts.

-*She whinnied softly as her midnight visitor slipped a halter over her head.
+She whinnied softly as her midnight visitor slipped a halter over her head.
 "Sh, sh… Quietly now, come along."
-She followed obediently as the troll led her out of the stable behind the inn where her bruised master had found a room for the night.*
+She followed obediently as the troll led her out of the stable behind the inn where her bruised master had found a room for the night.

-*The inn's yard was empty, though voices could be heard from inside.
+The inn's yard was empty, though voices could be heard from inside.
-Only the stars, the scarred moon, and an attentive crow watched the pair make their way across the inn's little courtyard to a muddy alley.*
+Only the stars, the scarred moon, and an attentive crow watched the pair make their way across the inn's little courtyard to a muddy alley.

-*As they reached it, the crow swooped low over their heads.
+As they reached it, the crow swooped low over their heads.
 The horse side-stepped, startled.
-"Sorry!" the crow squawked.*
+"Sorry!" the crow squawked.

-*"Sh!" the troll hissed.*
+"Sh!" the troll hissed.

-*"Sorry," the crow repeated more quietly.
+"Sorry," the crow repeated more quietly.
-"There's a couple of night-soil collectors along down Trumpet Street, but that's all."*
+"There's a couple of night-soil collectors along down Trumpet Street, but that's all."

-*"Thank you."
+"Thank you."
-The crow bobbed its head and took wing again, fluttering from building to building as the troll and the horse picked their way through the alley to a run-down warehouse on the banks of the Sochla.*
+The crow bobbed its head and took wing again, fluttering from building to building as the troll and the horse picked their way through the alley to a run-down warehouse on the banks of the Sochla.

-*The carefully-oiled hinges of the warehouse's door made no more sound than the window latch had.
+The carefully-oiled hinges of the warehouse's door made no more sound than the window latch had.
 Inside,
-a cheap dayglass lantern cast just enough reddish-orange light to reveal a pair of raccoons and—*
+a cheap dayglass lantern cast just enough reddish-orange light to reveal a pair of raccoons and—

-*The horse shied again as the bear rose to its feet and ambled toward her.
+The horse shied again as the bear rose to its feet and ambled toward her.
 "Sh, sh, sh…" The troll stroked her muzzle.
-"It's all right, it's all right, nobody's going to hurt you."*
+"It's all right, it's all right, nobody's going to hurt you."

-*"You know she doesn't understand you," the bear rumbled.*
+"You know she doesn't understand you," the bear rumbled.

-*"She understands what I mean," the troll replied sharply.
+"She understands what I mean," the troll replied sharply.
-"The barge is still coming in tomorrow?"*
+"The barge is still coming in tomorrow?"

-*"If it hasn't sunk.
+"If it hasn't sunk.
 Or been pirated.
 Or caught fire."
 The bear stepped aside to let the troll lead the horse to the back of the warehouse where half a bag of pilfered oats waited for her.
-The raccoons stood on their hind legs and pushed the door closed.*
+The raccoons stood on their hind legs and pushed the door closed.

-*The troll stroked the horse's muzzle one last time.
+The troll stroked the horse's muzzle one last time.
 "Don't worry.
 No one is ever going to put a halter on you again."
 Without waiting for an answer that would never come,